Check It Out (John Mellencamp song)

 "Check It Out" is a 1987 song by John Mellencamp released as the third single from his album The Lonesome Jubilee in 1988.
 The single was a top 20 hit, reaching number 14 on the Billboard Hot 100.

 Lyrics and music

 According to Mellencamp biographer David Masciotra, the song "describes the rewards and punishments of a typical American middle-class family" and professes that "our attempts to solve the mysteries of the heart and grasp the truth of humanity are fraught with disaster and disappointment."
 Mellencamp biographer Paul Rees called its sound "uplifting".

 Reception

 Cash Box said that Mellencamp's rough county-ish feel takes you into the heartland [of America]" and that the song "features a nice instrumental hook line that sounds like an otherworldly bagpipe and leads into the verses."

-Masciotra calls it "a uniquely powerful testament to the mystery of inner life.
+Masciotra calls it "a uniquely powerful testament to the mystery of inner life".

 Music video

-The video was shot in one of the poorest areas of the deep South.
+The video was shot as a live performance at Market Square Arena in Indianapolis on December 11, 1987, during Mellencamp's massive Lonesome Jubilee tour.